 - Higher risk of asthma

-In addition to the above health issues, exposure to firefighting foam containing PFAS has been connected to the development of the following types of cancer:
+In addition to the above health issues, exposure to fire foam containing PFAS has been connected to the development of the following types of cancer:

 WHO – Evidence discovered by the World Health Organization’s International Agency for Research on Cancer suggests PFOA causes kidney and testicular cancer, and the organization admits the compound is “possibly carcinogenic to humans.”

-Department of Veteran Affairs – The V.A. recently warned veterans about the risks associated with firefighting foam used at military installations.
+Department of Veteran Affairs – The V.A. recently warned veterans about the risks associated with fire foam used at military installations.
 Increased risks involve the cancers mentioned above.

 The number of individuals who are filing lawsuits against 3M and other foam manufacturers continues to grow.
 Claims are being made due to the health issues and environmental risks surrounding AFFF.
 These plaintiffs are seeking compensation for their cancer diagnoses and additional personal injuries sustained from being exposed to toxic PFAS.
 Among the AFFF claimants are: